 It may seem like a good idea to skip meals to lower caloric intake, but this can actually prove detrimental to weight loss.

-While commuting, try parking farther away from work or getting off public transport one stop ahead of one’s regular stop.
-This can all help someone move more and get in more exercise without too much effort.
+While commuting, try parking farther away from work or the destination.
+If a person takes public transport, they can try getting off one stop ahead of the regular stop.
+This can all help someone move more and get in more exercise where possible.

-The extra calories the person burns can help them maintain a moderate weight.
+The extra calories the person burns may help them maintain a moderate weight.

 5. Enjoy exercise